 Our Foundation Board

 Our Foundation Board is dedicated to maintaining the highest standards of ethical conduct and responsible governance of the AGCO Agriculture Foundation.
-The integrity of our Board is held to the highest standard.
-All members are guiding our development, foundation practices and impact.
+All members guide our development, foundation practices and impact.

 Board Member & Director, AGCO Agriculture Foundation

 Metti Richenhagen serves as a Board Member and the Director of the AGCO Agriculture Foundation and manages all Foundation operations.
 Ms. Richenhagen joined AGCO in 2017 as the Manager of AGCO Corporate Social Responsibility.
 Under her leadership, AGCO established its own private foundation in 2018, and today she serves as the Director of the AAF and Corporate Social Responsibility globally.

 Prior to joining AGCO, Ms. Richenhagen held the positions of Marketing Analyst for Porsche Cars North America and Junior Brand Manager at General Motors in Germany.
 She holds a Bachelor in Journalism and Mass Communication from the University of North Carolina, Chapel Hill, and an MBA in International Business from Aston Business School in Birmingham, United Kingdom.
 During her MBA thesis, she traveled throughout emerging markets and developed a business model in support of food security in Africa through the concept of vertical integration in the poultry market.
 Her passion is food security and providing the basic necessities to a growing world population.

 Ms. Richenhagen earned a Professional Certificate in CSR from Johns Hopkins University and the Institute for Corporate Social Responsibility in Washington D.C. in 2018.
 She also serves on the steering committee for AGCO’s TRAIT (Diversity & Inclusion) program.